 Visit the Giant Ocean Tank, a four story exhibit housing a coral reef, green sea turtles and stingrays as well as hundreds of other Caribbean fish, and the Aquarium where over 80 penguins live.
 There is also a touch tank where little ones can reach in and touch different species of rays, and even sharks!

 This is another great place to visit on a rainy day, and a great place for both adults and kids.

 Boston Common is America’s oldest public park, dating back to 1634.
 The park is a great place to take kids when the weather is nice to let them run around in a safe area away from the busy city streets, with beautiful green spaces and plenty to do; the Boston Common Frog Pond is open during the summer months as a splash pad and wading pool, and then doubles as an ice skating rink during the winter months.
 When we visited in October, it was simply a reflecting pond where ducks were splashing around.

 5. Fenway Park

-6. Public Gardens and the Make Way for Ducklings Statue
+6. Public Garden and the Make Way for Ducklings Statue

 7. The Freedom Trail